Spirent/openperf/doc/dev-guide.md

 Finally, run the tests

 	docker run -it --privileged -v ./inception-core:/project inception-builder:latest /bin/bash -c "make -C /project test"

+For verbose test, you can run the following command within the docker container:

+	cd /project/tests/aat;
+	env/bin/mamba spec --format=documentation

+You will be able to see the following logs:

+	Modules,
+	  list,
+	    all,
+	      ✓ it returns list of modules (1.3598 seconds) unsupported method,
+	        ✓ it returns 405
+	  get,
+	    known module,
+	      packetio
+	        ✓ it succeeds
+	    non-existent module,
+	      ✓ it returns 404
+	    unsupported method,
+	      ✓ it returns 405
+	    invalid module name,
+	      ✓ it returns 400

 # Internal API